FroMage/quasar/docs/index.md

 ### Enabling Clustering

-First, you will need to add the `com.github.fromage.quasi:quasar-galaxy` artifact as a dependency to your project, and set some Galaxy cluster properties.
+First, you will need to add the `com.github.fromage.quasi:quasi-galaxy` artifact as a dependency to your project, and set some Galaxy cluster properties.
 At the very least you will need to set `"galaxy.nodeId"`, which will have to be a different `short` value for each master node.
 If you're running several nodes on the same machine, you will also need to set `"galaxy.port"` and `"galaxy.slave_port"`.
 These properties can be set in several ways.
 The simplest is to define them as JVM system properties (as `-D` command line arguments).However, you can also set them in the Galaxy configuration XML files or in a properties file.
 Please refer to the [Galaxy documentation](http://docs.paralleluniverse.co/galaxy/) for more detail.

 Then, to make an actor discoverable cluster-wide, all you need to do is register it with the [`register`]({{javadoc}}/actors/Actor.html#register()) method of the `Actor` class.